marxvdl/hmmpred/README.md

 - The GNU Scientific Library (GSL)
 - The CppTest unit testing framework

-Both are easily available as free software.
+All of them are easily available as free software.

 ## Compiling